lipskiyp/trading_dashboard/README.md

 # Pandas Trading Dashbaord

-Pandas practice project to calculates metrics for financial time-series.
+Pandas framework to calculate performance metrics for financial time-series.

+## Overview

+The aim of the project was to design a Pandas framework to analyze financial time-series and calculate various performance metrics (such as Sharpe Ratio and Max Drawdown Duration).

 ## Example Output